kailash6962/invoiceappserver/readme.md

-# Save the generated README content to a file for user to download

-readme_content = """
 # 🧾 InvoiceApp Server

 A powerful backend service for managing client invoices, authentication, file uploads, email notifications, and more — built with Node.js, Express, and MongoDB.